 The longest protected seashore in the United States, the Gulf Islands National Seashore is a must-see for any visit to this narrow strip of land.
 Whether exploring its beautiful natural landscapes on foot, by bike, or by kayak, this outdoor adventure destination will be one of the highlights of your Florida Gulf Coast vacation.

-Along the seashore, be sure to watch for the diverse wildlife, including great blue herons, gopher tortoise, loggerhead sea turtles, osprey, and shorebirds.
+Along the seashore, be sure to watch for the diverse wildlife, including great blue herons, gopher tortoises, loggerhead sea turtles, osprey, and shorebirds.

 Head out on a kayaking adventure to explore the fort and brackish marshes.
 Or join a ranger-led tour through the gnarled live oaks to the three forts, Fort Pickens, Fort McRee, and Fort Barrancas.